jwhite37/csc253Midterm/README.md

 Notice that here, `PyFunctionObject.func_global` kicks in.
 Function knows what the global is to some Code.
 Code itself does not need to worry about its globals.

-Frame is pretty much like the runtime representation of a Function.
+Frame is pretty much like the Functions and their contexts all together as a whole that gets executed by the Python VM.

 Python Internals
 =====